All revenue and profit are recognized after a project's completion

 Journal entries for the completed contract method are as follows:

-Costs Incurred is the costs incurred to build the bridge as estimated by the company’s engineer.
+Costs Incurred are the costs incurred to build the bridge as estimated by the company’s engineer.

 Billings is the amount of money StrongBridges Ltd. billed for the construction of the bridge.
 Billing amounts are set by the company.